p0358/PasteAndGo2/README.md

 # PasteAndGo 2 | Paste & Search actions for the force touch menu
-PasteAndGo 2 is a tweak for jailbroken iOS devices running iOS 11.3.1 to 13.3, that adds the ability to directly open a link or search a word from the force touch menu of several browsers.
+PasteAndGo 2 is a tweak for jailbroken iOS devices running iOS 11 to 13, that adds the ability to directly open a link or search a word from the force touch menu of several browsers.

-It is based on [u/apieceoflint's](https://reddit.com/u/apieceoflint)'s' PasteAndGo tweak, and aims to add some cool features to the it, such as:
+It is based on [u/iAlex11's](https://reddit.com/u/iAlex11)'s' PasteAndGo2 tweak, which is based on [u/apieceoflint's](https://reddit.com/u/apieceoflint)'s' PasteAndGo tweak, and aims to add some cool features to the it, such as:
 - Support for more web browsers, such as Firefox, Brave, Google Chrome, and more!

-- Support for more languages such as Spanish, Dutch, German, French, Italian, Portuguese, Russian, Dutch, and more that I will be adding!
+- Support for more languages such as Spanish, Dutch, German, French, Italian, Portuguese, Russian, Dutch, and more

-- If the item copied is not a URL but just a normal word, search it with the search engine of preference.
+- If the item copied is not a URL but just a normal word, search it with the search engine of preference
+- Support for other non-browser apps

 ### List of compatible browsers
  - Safari